bgamari/ghc-wiki-import/argument-do.md

 - This would make do blocks consistent with record creation, where parentheses are skipped, allowing things such as return R { x = y}
 - This does not change the meaning of any old programs, only allows new ones that were previously forbidden.
 - This gets rid of the need for a specially-typed $ allowing runSt $ do ...
+- It allows unparenthesized non-trivial application arguments not only as the last argument (using `$`), but for all arguments, in separate lines, when headed by `do` or another group A construct.

 ## Cons